ianthropos88/Outsystems_Web_App/README.md

 ## > :rocket: **Thank you for your interest in my work.** :blush:

-The solution has been developed is a web application built on the OutSystems cloud infrastructure platform with a fully aligned database.
+The solution developed is a web application built on the OutSystems cloud infrastructure platform with a fully aligned database.
 This solution addresses the problem of manual data entry and update processes that were previously done in Microsoft Word and Excel for managing regional supply chain regulatory data.

 By transforming these manual processes into a digital web application, we have solved several problems:

 **1. Elimination of Manual Data Entry:** The web app eliminates the need for manual data entry in Word and Excel, which can be time-consuming, error-prone, and inefficient.
 It provides a more streamlined and automated process for entering and updating regulatory data.

 **2. Improved Data Accuracy and Integrity:** With the web app, data entry and updates are done digitally, reducing the risk of errors, and ensuring data accuracy and integrity.
 This is crucial for regulatory compliance and maintaining the quality of supply chain data.

 **3. Multilingual and Multinational Support:** The web app caters to multiple languages belonging to multiple countries in Europe, Africa, and the Middle East.
 It enables users to input and access regulatory data in their respective languages, accommodating diverse regional requirements.

 **4. Access Compliance and Security:** The web app ensures access compliance by implementing security features such as access controls, monitoring, and data protection.
 This addresses the need for secure handling of regulatory data, safeguarding sensitive information from unauthorized access or breaches.

 **5. Automation and Efficiency:** The digital transformation of manual data entry and update processes brings automation and efficiency to supply chain regulatory data management.
 Tasks that were previously time-consuming and labor-intensive are now streamlined, saving valuable resources, and improving productivity.

 Overall, this web app solution solves the problem of manual data entry, outdated tools, and inefficient processes for managing regional supply chain regulatory data.
 It provides a centralized, accessible, and secure platform for digitally transforming the way data is handled, ensuring compliance, accuracy, and efficiency in managing regulatory requirements across different languages and countries.